Harshitha-MI/scRNAseq_Tutorial/README.md

 For this tutorial, each sample's data should be stored in its own separate folder.

 **Note:** You can organize these folders as you prefer, but make sure to update the file paths accordingly in the `tutorial.Rmd` script before running the analysis.
+**Also:** For the purposes of this tutorial, these two samples are treated as biological replicates, regardless of their original experimental context.

 ## How to Use
 1. Clone or download this repository.